DeeJayTC/net-dynamic-api/README.md

 First of all this is a really early Alpha, consider things with care.

+The API Generator takes any class you like and generates a fully working CRUD API with Odata filter+select support, Database (SQL SQLLite or InMemory) and also automatic migrations.
+In future the service will evolve into a full instant "Database to API" Microservice with no boilerplate code needed.

-By using the API Generator, this little code snippet is a fully working CRUD API
+By using the API Generator, this little code snippet is already a working CRUD API
 ```csharp
 /// <summary>
 /// This is the minimal sample, yes this is a working api ;)